Croatia–Syria relations

-Croatia–Syria relations are bilateral relations between Croatia and Syria.
+Croatia–Syria relations are the bilateral relations between Croatia and Syria.
 Both countries established diplomatic relations on 29 August 1997.
 Croatia is represented in Syria through its embassy in Cairo in Egypt and an honorary consulate in Damascus.
-Syria is represented in Croatia through its embassy in Budapest in Hungary.
-Both countries are full members of the Union for the Mediterranean, although Syria suspended its membership in 2011.
+Syria is represented in Croatia through its embassy in Budapest, Hungary and an honorary consulate in Zagreb.

 In 2012, relations between the two countries soured, and in 2013, Croatia recognised the Syrian opposition as the sole legitimate representatives of the Syrian people.

 History

 Croatia and Syria signed a treaty establishing bilateral relations between the countries on 29 August 1997.
 In 1998 Syrian representative Souren Seraydaria was the Head of Support Group of the United Nations Civilian Police Support Group in eastern Croatia.
 By the 2000s, Croatia and Syria had active trade exchanges, while Syria exported foodstuffs, vegetables, cotton materials and imports from its chemical materials, oil and gas equipment, and sea products to Croatia.
 On 18 July 2008, Croatia and Syria signed an agreement on prevention of double taxation; and on 21 December 2008, the countries signed an agreement on air transport.